-Here’s a really simplistic way to evaluate men.
+Here’s a really simple way to evaluate men.
 Let’s just put men into two categories.
 One group of men we’ll call fabulous and the other will be those that are strong (steady).

 Fabulous men are those who tend to go more up and down with their moods.
 When they are feeling energized and good about themselves, they can be very exciting but also very intimate, quiet, and focused.

-They have an ability to use their intuition at times to almost read a woman’s mind.
+They have the ability to use their intuition at times to almost read a woman’s mind.

 They may or may not be loud and they may not be the life of the party, but there is an emotional connection that a woman feels with a man like this that seems almost magical and effortless.
 This is the type of man that a woman is most likely to say, “We just clicked when we first met.
 It was as though he could read my mind.”

 This type of man has the ability to make a woman feel very excited, energized, alive, and passionate.

 A strong and steady man doesn’t have the mood swings that the fabulous one does.
 It’s not that he can’t be empathetic.
 It’s not that he can’t be engaging and kind and gracious.
 It’s just that this type of man usually takes longer to get to know before you feel any of these things from him.

 These men tend to be a little more guarded with their feelings and have their relationships move at a slower pace.
 If you’ve ever had a relationship with a man that professed his love early in the relationship, you are almost assuredly not dealing with this type.

 A strong and steady man is safe and a bit more predictable than his counterpart, Mr. Fabulous.

 Now initially, when I mention these two types of men, the obvious answer from most women is, “I want Mr. Fabulous.”
 I mean, based on what I just told you – who wouldn’t want someone exciting?
 If that’s all there was to these two types, the choice would be obvious.